Can I claim a job offer in my Express Entry application? *Updated post March 25, 2025

 How do I correctly fill out the Intended Work in Canada sections in my Application/profile details in my EE application?

-We help make sure that you have answered and are answering all the questions properly regarding whether or not you have a job offer and whether you can claim points for a qualifying offer of arranged employment.
+We help make sure that you have answered and are answering all the questions properly regarding whether or not you have a job offer.
+Please consider retaining us to provide you with legal assistance in your Express Entry journey.

 What if I incorrectly claimed points for a job offer and received an ITA?